-Looking at the heroic roles of African women in history, it is hard to explain how they fell from glory.
+Looking at the heroic roles of African queens in history, it is hard to explain how they fell from glory.
 Many years ago, women were leaders and not mere followers looking for a voice.
-Today, we will look at 10 African Warrior queens and their past, fierce heroics.
+Men bowed to them and they commanded armies.
+Today, we will look at 10 African warrior queens and their heroics.

 Queen Amina of Zaria is one of the greatest African warrior queens to date.
 She was the daughter of King Nikatau and Queen Bakwa Turunku.
-Born in 1533, Queen Amina was a warrior queen of Zazzua—which is today’s Zaria City in Nigeria’s Kaduna State.
+Born in 1533, Queen Amina was a warrior queen of Zazzau—which is today’s Zaria City in Nigeria’s Kaduna State.

 Within a few months of her ascension to the throne, she embarked on a series of military engagements.
 She led a big military band, fighting battles continually throughout her tenure.
 According to Kano chronicles,

 She was the brain behind the innovation of protective amours among the military in Hausa land.

-She was fond of taking a lover in every town she went through.
+Also, she was fond of taking a lover in every town she went through.
 Those lovers did not live to tell the tale—they were beheaded the very next day after spending the night with the queen.

-In the 12th century, the people of Ile-Ife were invaded and oppressed by a certain tribe known as “people of the forest” (Igbo people).
+In the 12th century, the people of Ile-Ife were invaded and oppressed by a certain tribe known as “people of the forest”.
 To save her people, she pledged to the river spirit called “Esimirin” to sacrifice anything demanded of her if she could discover her oppressors’ secret.

 Queen Moremi disguised and was taken captive by their oppressors.
 She eventually got married to the leader of the group due to her beauty and tactfulness.
 Through this position, she discovered her invaders’ secret, and her people were freed.

 To date, the people of Ile-Ife regard themselves as the “eternal children” of Queen Moremi.
 They also celebrate the Edi festival in honor of her selfless act.
 The statue of Moremi, known as the “Queen Moremi Statue of Liberty,” is the fourth tallest statue in Africa and the tallest in Nigeria.

-Queen Makeda of Sheba was the first African Queen and a female Monarch mentioned in the Hebrew Bible.
+Queen Makeda of Sheba was the first African queen and a female Monarch mentioned in the Hebrew Bible.
 She was a woman of wealth and power.
 Her most remarkable impact was defeating the serpent King Awre.
 The serpent king troubled the Northern Ethiopia Kingdom of Axum at that time.

 She was renowned for her intelligence and cleverness which was backed by her visit to King Solomon’s palace in Jerusalem.
 It is essential to know that historians believe she had a son for King Solomon, whose name was Menelik.
 Subsequently, Menelik became Ethiopia’s first imperial ruler.

-However, she and her husband were famous for championing religious revolution.
+However, she and her husband were famous for championing the religious revolution.
 She took an active role in the worship of Aten—a sun god.
-Queen Nefertiti supported her husband, and many Scholars believed he promoted her from Great Royal wife to Co–regent.
+Queen Nefertiti supported her husband, and many Scholars believed he promoted her from Great Royal wife to co-regent.

-Some feel her time in power was one of relative stability although much effort was made by successors to erase that legacy.
+Some feel her time in power was one of relative stability, although much effort was made by successors to erase that legacy.
 However, at the excavation site of Hermopolis, there is an image found of her on blocks where she is cast in the role of a classic male conqueror.

 Some scholars believe she died while others think she was exiled after the death of her husband.
 To date, she is known for her painted sandstone bust.
 Also, she features in many archaeological sites like the King Riding Chariot.

 Queen Cleopatra was not from Egypt but was born in Egypt.
 Subsequently, she ruled as a lawgiver in Egypt and other territories like Cyprus.
 She was proactive in religious activities, being the chief religious authority in her realm.

 Furthermore, Queen Cleopatra was also involved in her kingdom’s administrative affairs, solving economic problems during her time.
 She was a powerful and possessive leader, always protective of her position.

 Queen Ranavalona ruled Madagascar for 33 years.
 She was of Merina’s descent on the island.
 Queen Ranavalona was a commoner but adopted into a royal family.
 Her adoption was a reward for her father’s courageous act of exposing the murder plot against the Merina King, Adianampoinimenia.